 Zucchini Blossoms: For even more zucchini flavor, stir in some chopped zucchini blossoms with the stamens removed.

-Whipped Feta: Serve the risotto with a dollop of whipped feta for extra creaminess.
+Whipped Feta: Serve the risotto with a dollop of whipped ricotta or whipped feta for extra creaminess.

 How to Make Zucchini Risotto